 Without a habitual approach to working remotely, you’ll find yourself working from the bed in your underwear far more frequently than you’d care to admit.
 Don’t be that gal/guy!

 4. Take breaks, regularly!

-One of the things we often overlook about working in the office, is the frequency with which we are distracted.
-This is of course a double-edge sword; on one hand distraction hits our productivity whilst at the same time it provides us much needed physical and cognitive breaks which refresh and rejuvenate us.
+One of the things we often overlook about working in the office is the frequency with which we are distracted.
+This is, of course, a double-edged sword; on one hand, distraction hits our productivity whilst at the same time it provides us much needed physical and cognitive breaks which refresh and rejuvenate us.